NVB9ALT/Realism-pack./README.md

 - Lag reduction
 - Other minor improvements

+There is also a bookmarklet version of FMC available seperately.

 There are a few things that have been removed, they will be added back when I can get them to work.
 You may also notice incomplete stuff in the code; that's going to be finished at some point as well.

 If anti-aliasing is off, the flight recorder cache is cleared every 100 milliseconds, making the flight recorder unusable.
 To re-enable the flight recorder, turn on anti-aliasing.
 (I haven't confirmed that this works lol)